- Latin America

 Hard hats are mandatory.

-For the first two nights you stay at the main Mlilwane Rest Camp, where the rooms are styled on traditional beehive Swazi huts with the added benefit of en-suite bathrooms.
-During the trail ride accommodation is in simple bush camps (three nights) and one night at a comfortable country hotel.
+For the first two nights you stay at the main Mlilwane Rest Camp.
+The rooms are styled on traditional beehive Swazi huts with the added benefit of en-suite bathrooms.
+On the trail, accommodation is in simple bush camps (three nights) and one night at a comfortable country hotel.
 The camping is in two man dome tents with bedrolls provided.
 There are warm water bush showers and eco-friendly long-drop toilets.

 The efficient support crew prepare meals around the camp fire and transport your luggage between the overnight stops.
 Guests are welcome to help with camp chores and with looking after the horses.

 After the riding you stay at Ndlovu Camp in Hlane (one night) and at Stone Camp in Mkhaya (two nights).
 Accommodation at both is very comfortable with en suite flush loos and showers.
 Please note there is no electricity at either Ndlovu Camp or at Stone Camp.